vincent-herlemont/native_model/README.md

 // Application 1 sends bytes to Application 2.

 // Application 2
-// We are able to decode the bytes directly into a new type DotV2. let (mut dot, source_version) = native_model::decode::<DotV2>(bytes).unwrap();
+// We are able to decode the bytes directly into a new type DotV2 (upgrade). let (mut dot, source_version) = native_model::decode::<DotV2>(bytes).unwrap();
 assert_eq!(dot, DotV2 {
     name: "".to_string(),